tomcam/vuepress.github.io/default1.md

 ## Workflow

 After you've installed [Node.js](https://nodejs.org) and [VuePress](https://vuepress.vuejs.org/guide/getting-started.html)
-the typical workflow described here is as follows:
+the typical workflow for creating a site is:

-* Create a working directory and change to it
+ Create a working directory and change to it
 * Write markup files (text files with names ending in `.md` following a simple formatting convention called [markdown](https://en.wikipedia.org/wiki/Markdown)), with the home page always named `README.md`, and save them in the working directory